semarchy/azure-template/README.md

 **NOTES**:
 * It is recommended to perform major upgrades either on a cloned instance (offsite upgrade) by running the `az-xdm-instance-clone` script prior to `az-xdm-instance-upgrade`, or on a backed-up instance (onsite upgrade) by using the `--backup` option.
+* If you choose to define the `--backup-suffix` option, keep in mind that the backup resources cannot be renamed.
 * The script uses the following environment variables for commonly used values if not available in the command: `XDM_RESOURCE_GROUP`, `XDM_ADMIN_PASSWORD`, `XDM_DB_SERVER_PASSWORD` and `XDM_RO_USER_PASSWORD`.
 * The script prompts for passwords when they are not passed on the command line and the environments variables are not set.